data301-2021-summer2/project-group8-project/README.md

 Some specific questions we are thinking of tackling are:

-1. What are the top 5 factors that affect the prices of Airbnbs that have similar features (e.g. num of beds and baths), and is there a relation b/w location and bookings by travellers?
+1. What are the top 4 factors that affect the prices of Airbnbs, and is there a relation b/w location and bookings by travellers?
 2. Do user reviews have an effect on the income of Airbnb owners?

 ## Description of Dataset